grantcurell/grantcurell.github.io/docs/Notes on nodejs/README.md

 Most interesting components are updated at some point.
 A purely static component—like, for example, a logo—might not ever update.
 But if a component’s state changes, it updates.
 Or if different props are passed to a component, it updates.

 Finally, a component is unmounted when it’s removed from the DOM.
 For example, if you have a button that hides a component, chances are that component will be unmounted.
 If your app has multiple screens, it’s likely that each screen (and all of its child components) will be unmounted.
-If a component is “alive” for the entire lifetime of your app (say, a top-level <App /> component or a persistent navigation bar), it won’t be unmounted.
+If a component is "alive" for the entire lifetime of your app (say, a top-level <App /> component or a persistent navigation bar), it won’t be unmounted.
 But most components can get unmounted one way or another!

 It’s worth noting that each component instance has its own lifecycle.
 For example, if you have 3 buttons on a page, then there are 3 component instances, each with its own lifecycle.
 However, once a component instance is unmounted, that’s it—it will never be re-mounted, or updated again, or unmounted.